Skip to main content

 Frequently Asked Questions

 The fundamental difference is analysis depth.
-Imperva relies on Content Security Policy to block domains without analyzing the actual JavaScript payload within scripts.
-Cside's hybrid approach examines every line of code before it executes, using AI-driven analysis to detect malicious behavior regardless of the source domain.
+Imperva relies on Content Security Policy to block domains without analyzing the actual JavaScript payload within scripts. cside's hybrid approach examines every line of code before it executes, using AI-driven analysis to detect malicious behavior regardless of the source domain.
 This means we catch attacks hidden within legitimate CDNs that CSP-only solutions would allow through completely.

 No, because cside's core analysis happens on our platform, completely invisible to attackers.
 CSP-based solutions like Imperva are easily bypassed when attackers compromise legitimate domains or CDNs that are on the 'allow' list.
 Since cside analyzes actual script content rather than just source domains, attackers cannot bypass our protection by simply changing hosting locations.
 Our payload analysis catches malicious code regardless of where it's hosted, providing protection that domain-based blocking fundamentally cannot.